nicholaschenai/eureka_exploration/README.md

 ## Installation Instructions for WSL

-> ⚠️ Important: Consider using native Linux if possible as WSL installation is complex.
+> ⚠️ Important: Consider using native Linux if possible (and follow the original instructions in the Eureka repo) as WSL installation is complex.

 1. Create conda environment:
 ```bash